Skip to content

 367. Wheat Whiskey Exploration

-Jim & Brian go deep on wheat whiskey, pouring Woodford Reserve Straight Wheat and Bernheim Original side by side — plus a full Bourbon on the Banks recap.
+Jim & Brian go deep on American wheat whiskey, pouring Woodford Reserve Wheat and Bernheim Original side by side for the category's first full showcase on the show.

 The Bourbon Road Media Player